ETS-Android2/Mudita/README.md

 # Mudita
-Mudita is a Android Application designed to help people with medicine schedules and to keep track on their doses record and to give a statistical analysis.
+Mudita is a Android Application designed to help people with medicine schedules.It keeps track on user's medicine records and gives a statistical analysis.
 It also informs a friend, when the dose intake time is reached.
-Finally, it also helps user by making sure the user gets a health tip,everytime he opens the app.
+Finally, it also helps user by making sure, user gets a health tip everytime he opens the app.

 # Major Libraries/Services Used
 1. Firebase Authentication(Email,Google,Facebook)